Comparison of the AK-47 and M16: M16 rifle

-After modifications (most notably, the charging handle was re-located from under the carrying handle like AR-10 to the rear of the receiver), the new redesigned rifle was subsequently adopted as the M16 Rifle. "(The M16) was much lighter compared to the M14 it replaced, ultimately allowing Soldiers to carry more ammunition.
-The air-cooled, gas-operated, magazine-fed assault rifle was made of steel, aluminum alloy and composite plastics, truly cutting-edge for the time.
+After modifications (most notably, the charging handle was re-located from under the carrying handle like the AR-10 to the rear of the receiver), the newly redesigned rifle was subsequently adopted as the M16 Rifle. "(The M16) was much lighter compared to the M14 it replaced, ultimately allowing soldiers to carry more ammunition.
+The air-cooled, gas-operated, magazine-fed assault rifle was made of steel, aluminum alloy, and composite plastics, truly cutting-edge for the time.
 Designed with full and semi-automatic capabilities, the weapon initially did not respond well to wet and dirty conditions, sometimes even jamming in combat.
 After a few minor modifications, the weapon gained in popularity among troops on the battlefield."

-Despite its early failures the M16 proved to be a revolutionary design and stands as the longest continuously serving rifle in American military history.
-It has been adopted by many U.S. allies and the 5.56×45mm NATO cartridge has become not only the NATO standard, but "the standard assault-rifle cartridge in much of the world."
-It also led to the development of small-caliber high-velocity service rifles by every major army in the world, including the USSR and People's Republic of China.
+Despite its early failures, the M16 proved to be a revolutionary design and stands as the longest continuously serving rifle in American military history.
+It has been adopted by many U.S. allies and the 5.56×45mm NATO cartridge has become not only the NATO standard but "the standard assault rifle cartridge in much of the world."
+It also led to the development of small-caliber, high-velocity service rifles by every major army in the world, including the USSR and the People's Republic of China.
 It has been called a benchmark against which other assault rifles are judged.

 Manufacturing philosophies

 M16

-The M16 is a select-fire, 5.56×45mm, air-cooled, direct impingement gas-operated, magazine-fed rifle, with a rotating bolt and straight-line recoil design.
-Above all else, the M16 was designed to be a lightweight assault rifle, and to fire a new lightweight, high velocity small caliber cartridge to allow the soldier to carry more ammunition.
-It was designed to be manufactured with the extensive use of aluminium and synthetic materials by state of the art Computer Numerical Control (CNC) automated machinery.
-The M16 is a Modular Weapon System, easily configured as an assault rifle, a carbine, a submachine gun and an open-bolt squad automatic weapon.
-It is easy to assemble, modify and repair using a few simple hand tools, and a flat surface to work on.
+The M16 is a select-fire, 5.56×45mm, air-cooled, internal-piston gas-operated, magazine-fed rifle, with a rotating bolt and straight-line recoil design.
+Above all else, the M16 was designed to be a lightweight assault rifle and to fire a new lightweight, high-velocity small caliber cartridge to allow the soldier to carry more ammunition.
+It was designed to be manufactured with the extensive use of aluminum and synthetic materials by state-of-the-art Computer Numerical Control (CNC) automated machinery.
+The M16 is a Modular Weapon System, easily configured as an assault rifle, a carbine, a submachine gun, and an open-bolt squad automatic weapon.
+It is easy to assemble, modify, and repair using a few simple hand tools, and a flat surface to work on.